YoonGroupUmich/OSC136H/README.md

 Matlab GUI and library for interacting with University of Michigan's OSC136H stimulation system.

 ## Installation
 To use the OSC136H library requires the installation of Opal Kelly FrontPanel, Matlab 2015b (or newer), and the MinGW compiler for Matlab.
+The OSC136H library is currently only compatible with Windows 64-bit.

 ### Installing Opal Kelly Frontpanel
 Use the included driver to install Opal Kelly Frontpanel on your PC.